z0rzi/copilot-help.nvim/README.md

 ## TODO

+- Adding place-holders in cores for language currently used
 - Possibility to specify the core to use for each macro
+- Changing how full-screen works: use `ctrl`+`M` to toggle between fullscreen and windowed
 - Automatically fix the spaces between messages in the chat
 - Refactor the lua code in different files
 - Comment the code